jessjaco/t480s/README.md

 # Things I want

 - 3 finger swipe to go back in browser
-- Way to check displays without opening 'Displays' (needed when monitor unplugs)
 - Way to just scale Reaper (like on the Mac)

 # Things to check

 - What's going on with python packages, a lotta this stuff installs them

-# Things to do
-- Setup the undervolting (see github.com/erpalma/throttled)

 # Setup